-MEOLUT with multiple antennas, which may or may not be co-located, that does not rely on any other MEOLUT or antenna(s) to generate distress alerts.
+MEOLUT with multiple antennas, which may or may not be co-located, that does not rely on any other MEOLUT or antenna(s) to generate independent locations, and may share data with other MEOLUTs to improve performance.

 MEOSAR Solution

 An unambiguous location generated by a MEOLUT from one or more MEOSAR beacon events.